Xiaokang2022/tkintertools-docs/3.0/documents/core/containers.md

     value: bool | None = True,
 ) -> bool | None: ...
 ```
-Set or get whether the window is full-screen
+Set or get whether the window is full-screen.

 * `value`: indicate whether the window is full-screen

-TIP:

-The method should be called at the end of the code, or after some time after the program
+The method should be called at the end of the code, or after some time
-has started
+after the program has started.

 ### 🟡`geometry`